How to Resize an Interior Composite Hollow Core Door

 Tips

-* If you are short on time or patience, or have more than one door to resize, buy a length of wood trim 3/4" x 1-1/8" to replace what you removed from the bottom of the door. * Prime all bare wood, to keep it from swelling. * Hang the door on its hinges, before painting and installing hardware.
+* If you are short on time or patience, or have more than one door to resize, buy a length of wood trim 3/4" x 1-1/8" to replace what you removed from the bottom of the door. * Prime all bare wood, to keep it from swelling.
 Warnings * Hollow core doors offer no security or weather protection and, therefore, should never be used as entry doors.
 Copyright 10/25/2009 All Rights Reserved.
 Questions?
 Comments?
 Contact Me |

 #ad |